 The SBFC Empathy and Compassion Project

 Our SBFC Partner Districts and Schools are committed to the social emotional wellness of all youth.
 Critical to that goal is creating inclusive school and community environments that encourage and embrace every individual's uniqueness and authenticity, as well as fostering meaningful connections with others, community, and the environment.
-With those goals in mind, we created the SBFC Empathy and Compassion Project which includes original blogs and videos, numerous education events that have reached hundreds of parents, the curated gallery of resources found on this page, as well as a school outreach project called, "Which Key Opens Your Door to Compassion?"
-We hope you will find this information and these resources helpful as we work together in our shared goal of helping all youth thrive and reach their full potential.
+With those goals in mind, we created the SBFC Empathy and Compassion Project which, includes original blogs and videos, parent and youth education events, and the curated gallery of resources found on this page.
+We hope you will find this information and these resources helpful as we work together in our shared goal of helping youth develop empathy and compassion and live healthy, fulfilling lives.

 Tip Sheets: Social Inclusion, Empathy and Resilience in the Beach Cities

 Click on any image for a downloadable pdf that you can print and share with others.

 In partnership with Beach Cities Health District, Manhattan Beach Unified School District, Redondo Beach Unified School District, and Hermosa Beach City School District, we were honored to bring Dr. Michele Borba, author of Unselfie, to the South Bay as part of our January 2017 Families Connected Speaker Series.
 Dr. Borba has shared a discussion guide for parents, and a discussion guide for educators, as free downloadable PDFs.

 South Bay kids share their thoughts about kindness, compassion, and bullying in this five minute SBFC video.

 Thank you to Anna Pirkl, MFT, ATR, LAADAC, for sharing expert advice to help us foster kindness and compassion in our kids.